gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He squeezed my hand again and started to let go.
 I held onto him.
 We sat there while the judge argued with the bull, very still, like children once again.

-"Do you remember---"
+"Do you remember—"

-"I suppose I ought to---" We laughed.
+"I suppose I ought to—" We laughed.
 "You first," I said.

 "No, please.
 Ladies first."